 Stage Step Task Step 1.
 Review the Mathematics Challenge Meeting Protocol Planning Step 2.
-Review and solve the Mathematics Challenge prior to your Professional Learning Community meeting.
-Think about your responses to the guiding questions of the Meeting Protocol Step 3. b 3.
-Hold your Professional Learning Community meetin and discuss your responses to the Guiding Questions on the Meeting Protocol Implementation Implementation Step 4.
-Implement the Mathematics Challenge w Step 5.
-For your own planning and documentation, respond to the Guiding Questions on the Analyzing Student Responses Protocol Analysis and Reflection Step 6. .
-To help us improve the Challenges and to provide recommendations for teachers implementing them future years, complete the Mathematics Challenge Feedback Log and provide copies of all student wo the Assessment Coordinator
+Review and solve the Mathematics Challenge prior to your Professional Learning Community (PLC) meeting.
+Think about your responses to the guiding questions on the Meeting Protocol Step 3.
+Hold your PLC meeting and discuss your responses to the Guiding Questions on the Meeting Protocol Implementation Step 4.
+Implement the Mathematics Challenge with your class Step 5.
+For your own planning and documentation, respond to the Guiding Questions on the Analyzing Student Responses Protocol Analysis and Reflection Step 6.
+To help us improve the Challenges and to provide recommendations for teachers implementing them in future years, complete the Mathematics Challenge Feedback Log and provide copies of all student work to the Assessment Coordinator